panva/node-oidc-provider/README.md

 **token.issued**
 oidc.on(`'token.issued', function (token) { }`)
 Emitted when a token is issued.
-All tokens extending `provider.OAuthToken` emit this event. token can be one of `provider.AccessToken`, `provider.AuthorizationCode`, `provider.ClientCredentials`, `provider.RefreshToken`.
+All tokens extending `OAuthToken` emit this event. token can be one of `AccessToken`, `AuthorizationCode`, `ClientCredentials`, `RefreshToken`.

 **token.consumed**
 oidc.on(`'token.consumed', function (token) { }`)